-Want to find expiry date of Windows 10 Insider Preview Build?
+Want to find expiry date of Windows 10 or 11 Insider Preview Build?
 From Windows Insider Preview build 18290, Microsoft has started a time bomb feature to keep a computer up-to-date.
 Windows will show notifications periodically that you are not running the latest version after crossing the expiration date.
 After you receive the latest build the warnings will automatically stop.
 See – How to Find Build Number in Windows 10 April 2018 Update 1803.

-Microsoft has been setting expiration dates for Insider Builds from the very first Windows 10 Insider Preview build.
+Microsoft has been setting expiration dates for Insider Builds from the very first Windows 11 or 10 Insider Preview build.
 After expiry, users will get expiration warning message once a day as well as UAC warnings.
 But you can also Check Expiry date of Windows 10 Insider Preview Build manually.
 In order to avoid hitting built-in timebombs, users need to switch to the latest update.
 The intent behind setting such a ‘timebomb’ or a particular expiry date for all of the Insider Preview builds is to make sure that the users have the latest updates and features.

 Step-1: Press Windows + R and let the Run dialog appear.